cmartell5/vacation-api-project/README.md

-# python-api-challenge
+# Python - API Project
 Instructions
-This activity is broken down into two parts, WeatherPy and VacationPy.
+This project is broken down into two parts, WeatherPy and VacationPy.

 # Part 1: WeatherPy
-In this section, you'll create a Python script to visualize the weather of over 500 cities of varying distances from the equator.
-You'll use a simple Python library (Links to an external site.), the OpenWeatherMap API (Links to an external site.), and your problem-solving skills to create a representative model of weather across cities.
+In this section, I'll create a Python script to visualize the weather of over 500 cities of varying distances from the equator.
+I'll use a simple Python library (Links to an external site.), the OpenWeatherMap API (Links to an external site.), and my problem-solving skills to create a representative model of weather across cities.

 The first requirement is to create a series of scatter plots to showcase the following relationships: